-The success of your online store stands on one crucial decision – which products to sell.
-The profit margin, the competition, the sales and marketing costs and even the branding all depend on it.
+The success of your online shop hangs on one crucial decision – what products to sell.
+The profit margin, the competition, the sales and marketing costs, and even the branding all depend on it.

 To begin with, there are two major product categories, consumer products and niche products.

 - Consumer products are those essential, high-demand products that we all use on a daily basis.
-They have high competition and are controlled by well established brands.
-They are the typical products you can find on Amazon or in big stores such as fashion items or smartphones.
+They have high competition and are controlled by well-established brands.
+They are the typical products you can find in big stores such as fashion items or smartphones.

 - Niche products are those that target a specific need or a type of customer.
 They are often subcategories of more generic products.
 They have less competition so it is easier to position yourself as a brand.
 Two examples of niche products are snacks for vegans or backpacks for carrying laptops.

 It is highly recommended to choose a niche product.
-With less competition, you won’t have to compete for price against giants like Amazon.
+With less competition, you won’t have to compete on price against giants.
 With a more defined audience, it will be easier to create content and advertising campaigns and you will also be able to build your brand image faster.

 For example, handmade items are often very successful on the Internet.
 These products allow you to control the whole process, they don’t have much competition and the public appreciates their value.
-If you are good at crafts, this is a perfect niche to start with.
+If you are good at crafts, these might be the perfect products to start with.

-How to choose a good niche for your online store?
+How to choose a profitable niche for your online store?

 There are several factors to consider when choosing a niche to specialize in.

-Google trends and look at the search trend for your niche or major products.
+Go to Google Trends and look at the search trends for your niche or major products.
 Is there a positive trend?
-Better to choose a niche with a progressive trend rather than fashionable products that grow quickly but then disappear.
+It’s better to choose a niche with a progressive trend over time rather than choosing fashionable products that grow quickly but then disappear.

-Google trends will also show you the seasonality of your niche.
-There are some niche products with demand focused on specific months, for example Christmas jumpers or kid floats.
-This kind of niche can be profitable, but all orders/sales will happen around the same time with only a few sales made during the rest of the year.
+Google Trends will also show you the seasonality of your niche.
+There are some niche products with demand focused on specific months, for example, Christmas jumpers or swimming pool toys.
+This kind of niche can be profitable, but most orders and sales will happen around the same time of year with only a few sales made during the rest of the year.